 As an art therapist, Dr. Cathy Malchiodi recommends art therapy activities that encourage kids to create a family sculpture out of clay.
 The size, shape, and arrangement of family members invites conversations about the important people and relationships in their lives.

 Did you know you could use music as a prompt?
-Play different types of music and have students paint what they feel when they hear the music.
+Play different types of music and have students paint or draw what they feel when they hear the music.
 Remember, art and music therapies are less about creating a masterpiece and more about the process of self-discovery and healing.
 It’s OK to get messy (in fact, that might be the goal)!

 Students trace their silhouettes on large paper, then fill the silhouette with images and words that tell their story.
 This social worker’s “Inside/Outside” idea has kids “draw and/or write about themselves (their ‘insides’) and about how others perceive them (their ‘outsides’).”